 You can tailor your strategy to work for you, without any development help.
 You can edit deal stages, add as many columns as you’d like, and more.

-But at monday.com, we take sales efficiency even further with our monday sales CRM.
+But at monday.com, we take sales efficiency even further with our monday sales CRM software.
 Build and set up your CRM in minutes and gain total transparency into your entire sales cycle.
 Get an overview of each deal in one click and make informed decisions based on real data.

 No matter which methodology you choose, monday sales CRM can adapt to your needs and arm you with the information you need to close more deals.